Parker Chun, Junior, College of Engineering, Computer Science

 See additional resources available to your team.

-Polished presentation skills are a core part of your professional development.
-In that spirit, sharing your ideas will be as much a part of the Hack•A•Th n experience as creating them.
-You’ll present your amazing work to our panel of judges in 4-minute lightning talks.
+Presentation skills are a core part of your professional development.
+In that spirit, sharing your ideas will be as much a part of the Hackathon experience as creating them.
+You’ll pre-record a video lightning talk to share your amazing work with our panel of judges during the virtual presentation and awards event.

 This Hack•A•Th n is about collaborating to create something innovative.
 The most innovative teams, it turns out, have diverse members — with unique interests and expertise — that come together in surprising ways.
 Are you a developer, a usability expert, a designer, a big-ideas person, or a skilled team leader?
 Regardless of your unique talents, you’ll each play a strong role in the success of your team.